nautechsystems/nautilus_trader/docs/concepts/advanced/custom_data.md

 ### Publishing and receiving data

-Here is an example of publishing and receiving data using the `MessageBus` from an actor (which includes strategies):
+Here is an example of publishing and receiving data using the `MessageBus` from an actor or strategy:

 ```python
 register_serializable_type(GreeksData, GreeksData.to_dict, GreeksData.from_dict)